Metal Slug: Gameplay

 The gameplay consists of run and gun elements as well as, in later releases, shoot 'em-up mechanics.
-The run and gun elements pit a player against many enemies with the aid of extremely powerful weapon pick-ups.
+The run and gun elements put a player against many enemies with the aid of extremely powerful weapon pick-ups.
 In most run and gun games, contact with an enemy leads to damage.
 In this series, however, contact results in the opportunity to perform a melee attack and the opportunity for the enemy to perform a melee attack of his own, if he has one.
 The player's melee attack is also much stronger than most shots.
 This leads to the player's ability to run in and use melee attacks to take down a number of enemies at once, as well as the ability to quickly defeat enemies that can take plenty of damage, such as the mummies in Metal Slug 2.

 The player starts with only a simple semi-automatic handgun (Metal Slug 6 and 7 used a fully automatic handgun in place of the stock semi-auto first used in every game including a spin-off); as the game progresses, the player may pick up new weapons.
 The player can only use one weapon at a time.
 When a new weapon is found, it replaces the previous one.
 Similarly, when ammunition runs out, the player reverts to using the handgun, which has unlimited ammunition.
 A new system was implemented with Metal Slug 6 allowing players to carry and switch between the handgun and two other weapons.
 The player is also equipped with grenades which can be thrown at enemies to cause more damage, however, the number of grenades is limited and must be replenished periodically with ammunition found along the way.